 |Weight||93kg (14st 9lb)|

-An England U20 Grand Slam winner in 2008, he is accustomed to success but he enjoyed such an eye catching campaign that he won the Gloucester Young Player award for 2010-11 and was also among the nominees for the Land Rover Discovery of the Season.
+An England U20 Grand Slam winner in 2008, he is accustomed to success but enjoyed such an eye-catching campaign that he won the Gloucester Young Player award for 2010-11 and was also among the nominees for the Land Rover Discovery of the Season.

-His first Test cap off the bench followed in the 23-19 win over Wales at Twickenham last August and his second was in the starting line up when France were beaten 24-22 in Paris seven months later.
+His first Test cap off the bench followed in the 23-19 win over Wales at Twickenham in August 2011 and his second was in the starting line-up when France were beaten 24-22 in Paris seven months later.
 Charlie stepped into the side when David Strettle withdrew through a chest injury.

-Hong Kong born and a former England U18 player, he scored a try only 17 minutes into his debut off the bench for England Saxons in the 87-8 win over the USA in the Churchill Cup at Northampton last June.
+Hong Kong born and a former England U18 player, he scored a try only 17 minutes into his debut off the bench for England Saxons in the 87-8 win over the USA in the Churchill Cup at Northampton in June 2011.
 He started the next match against Tonga and was a try-scorer in the Saxons’ 37-6 victory over Canada in the final.

 He attended Wycliffe College, Stroud and his first club was Dursley where he spent two years from the age of 14.
-Moving on, he first played in the Premiership for Gloucester against London Irish on March 8, 2008 and by mid November this year, he had scored 23 tries in 70 matches in the competition and 44 in 100 games overall for the club.
+Moving on, he first played in the Premiership for Gloucester against London Irish on March 8, 2008 and by the end of 2012-13, he had scored 25 tries in 84 matches in the competition and 47 in 120 games overall for the club.

 Previously dual registered with Gloucester and Moseley, he had the delight of taking the Saxons past 70 points in 68 minutes against the USA at Northampton where his side achieved the biggest England victory at Saxons or senior level in fixtures between the countries.

-It enhanced his season’s try-scoring feats that amounted to 18 in 29 matches for Gloucester.
-They included four against Newport Gwent Dragons that rocketed the Cherry & Whites to the LV=Cup final in which he also crossed the Newcastle Falcons’ line.
-He subsequently scored a maiden Premiership hat trick against Sale Sharks on May 7, 2011.
+It enhanced his 2010-11 try-scoring feats, which amounted to 18 in 29 matches for Gloucester.
+They included four against Newport Gwent Dragons that rocketed the Cherry & Whites to the LV= Cup final in which he also crossed the Newcastle Falcons line.
+He subsequently scored a maiden Premiership hat-trick against Sale Sharks on May 7, 2011.

 10 points - 2T